nfmcclure/tensorflow_cookbook/readme.md

   * This script shows a line-by-line explanation of Tensorflow's deepdream tutorial.
 Taken from [Deepdream on Tensorflow](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/tutorials/deepdream).
 Note that the code here is converted to Python 3.

 ## [Ch 9: Recurrent Neural Networks](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/09_Recurrent_Neural_Networks)

+Recurrent Neural Networks (RNNs) are very similar to regular neural networks except that they allow 'recurrent' connections, or loops that depend on the prior states of the network.
+This allows RNNs to efficiently deal with sequential data, whereas other types of networks cannot.
+We then motivate the usage of LSTM (Long Short Term Memory) networks as a way of addressing regular RNN problems.
+Then we show how easy it is to implement these RNN types in Tensorflow.

  1. [Introduction](https://github.com/nfmcclure/tensorflow_cookbook/tree/master/09_Recurrent_Neural_Networks/01_Introduction)
   * We introduce Recurrent Neural Networks and how they are able to feed in a sequence and predict either a fixed target (categorical/numerical) or another sequence (sequence to sequence).